kanehekili/MicroDVBRecorder/README.md

 The deamon can be started with the "startDaemon.sh"

 If all prerequisites are met it will start reading the EPG data, which might take up to 10 minutes.
 If done the deamon will now wait until a recording is scheduled.
-The daemon will create folders named as the channel.
+<br>The daemon will create folders named as the channel.
 Its file names will contain a time stamp and the title.
-An additional "info.txt" file lists the descriptions per file.
+<br>An additional "info.txt" file lists the descriptions per file.
-The type of file may either be mp2 (transport stream) or AVCHD (mp4 transport Stream)
+<br>The type of file may either be mp2 (transport stream) or AVCHD (mp4 transport Stream)

 ###Converting/Handling
-SD: mp2 ts files can be cut & converted with DVBCut.
+<br>SD: mp2 ts files can be cut & converted with DVBCut.
 Very convinient an fast.
-HD: mp4 ?
+<br>HD: mp4 ?
 Im working on a VideoCut right now.
 Until then you may cut the files and convert them using ffmpeg.
-Tip (fastseek): ffmpeg -ss 00:05:30.00 -i in.m2t -t 00:29:00 -vcodec copy  -acodec copy out.mp4
+<br>Tip (fastseek): ffmpeg -ss 00:05:30.00 -i in.m2t -t 00:29:00 -vcodec copy  -acodec copy out.mp4

 WebServer
 ---------
-As frontend a Webserver must be startet, using the "startWebServer.sh" Enter the follwing URL in your favourite browser (no- not IE ): ipaddress:8080/
+As frontend a Webserver must be startet, using the "startWebServer.sh"
+<br>Enter the follwing URL in your favourite browser (no- not IE ):
+<br>ipaddress:8080/
-You should see the channels as well as the program list
+<br>You should see the channels as well as the program list

 MDVBREC Interface
 -----------------